Our mission is to preserve and protect the ocean and its inhabitants.

 Many people believe that whales have been protected by the 1986 worldwide ban on whaling, don't believe it!

-Killings, captures, bombings, plastic ingestion and pollution continue to threaten these peaceful creatures.
-We invite you to become a member of Save The Whales, a widely-admired nonprofit organization that has been working tirelessly to protect marine life for almost 40 years.
+Killings, captures, bombings, plastic ingestion, and pollution continue to threaten these peaceful creatures.
+We invite you to support Save The Whales, a widely-admired nonprofit organization that has been working tirelessly to protect marine life for 40 years.

-Your membership enables Save the Whales to continue their valuable work to protect marine mammals.
+Your contribution enables Save the Whales to continue their valuable work to protect marine mammals.

 Save the Whales prevents Navy "Ship Shock" tests and saves 10,000 Marine Mammals

 In an unprecedented victory, Save the Whales attorneys and scientific experts stopped the U.S. Navy from detonating 269 "Ship Shock" explosives in waters off of Southern California.
 Countless marine mammals were saved from death and injury including endangered whales, dolphins, and seals.